lancelet/space-workshop/notes/notes.md

 Equation \ref{eq:tsiolkovsky} gives us a way to quantify the *impulse* of a rocket system.
-Although it is written as a change in velocity, it does not necessarily correspond to the *real* change in velocity of the rocket.
+Although it is written as a change in velocity, it does not necessarily correspond to the *real* change in velocity of the rocket in all situations.
 This is because it does not account for aerodynamic drag or the effects of gravity, and only describes the true change in velocity for the gravity-free vacuum burn described.
 However, it provides a good way to roughly compare different rocket systems and to perform rough assessments of capability.

+The equations of motion of the rocket have this nice closed-form solution for a constant burn in a vacuum.
+However, it's worth pointing out that a closed-form solution won't generally be possible once we introduce atmouspheric drag.
+This is the whole point of the rest of the workshop.

+The approximate Delta-V values for various missions can be calculated and tabulated in advance, so that rocket systems which might be suitable for them can be discussed.
+For example, NASA described the Delta-V of various stages of the Apollo Lunar Landing missions in the following figure:

+![NASA summary of energy requirements for a Lunar Landing Mission, illustrating the use of Delta-V for mission planning.
+From [@maynard1966].](
+images/ApolloEnergyRequirementsMSC1966.png)

+## Rocket Structure and Propellant Mass Fraction

+A rocket must support the fuel it contains as well as carry a payload.
+The more fuel that it carries, the more mass will be required in the structure of the rocket to support that fuel (eg. in the form of fuel tanks, etc.).

 # Integrating ODEs